Hazem-Lsewasy/traffic-light-control-system/README.md

-# README: Traffic Light Control System Using Arduino Uno
+# README: Traffic Light Control System Using ESP32 on Proteus
 Project Overview
 This project implements a traffic light control system for a four-way intersection with a pedestrian crossing feature.
 It uses an ESP32, LEDs for traffic and pedestrian signals, and a push button for pedestrian crossing requests.
 The project demonstrates state-based control using a Finite State Machine (FSM).